getgud-io/cpp-getgud-sdk/README.md

 #### StartGame(serverName, gameMode)

-You can also start a live Game using environment variables `TITLE_ID` and `PRIVATE_KEY`, in this case you do not have to specify `titleId` and `privateKey` as function arguments:
+You can also start a live Game using environment variables `TITLE_ID` and `PRIVATE_KEY`, in this case, you do not have to specify `titleId` and `privateKey` as function arguments:

 ```cpp
 std::string gameGuid = GetGudSdk::StartGame(serverName, gameMode);